 OAK VALLEY is one of the largest in the area known for its fruit, cut flowers, beef cattle and for its high quality, cool climate, wines.
 It also produces acorn-fed, free range pork, that source their food from the 4,000 plus oak trees that give the farm its name.

-PAUL CLUVER covers an area of over 2,000 hectares, is the largest farm in the Green Mountain Trail family.
-While half of the estate has been set aside for conservation into perpetuity, wine production and the farming of apples and pears is combined with Hereford stud farming as well as ecotourism activities, which include outdoor concerts in the summer.
+PAUL CLUVER covers an area of over 2,000 hectares, and is the largest farm in the Green Mountain Trail family.
+While half of the estate has been set aside for conservation into perpetuity, wine production and the farming of apples and pears is combined with Hereford stud farming as well as ecotourism activities.

 WILDEKRANS COUNTRY HOUSE is a historic 1811 homestead with a rambling country garden.
 Home to a private collection of South African contemporary art and antique furniture, the atmosphere is relaxed, quirky and ancient, all rolled into one.
-View more details on Wildekrans Country House
+Wildekrans Country House

 The cuisine is seasonal and fresh, produced on many of the participant farms.
-Olives, brinjals, asparagus, apples, pears, plums and peaches are just a few of the locally grown ingredients that find their way onto the dinner plates of Green Mountain Trail hikers.
+Olives, brinjals, asparagus, basil, lemons, tomatoes, gooseberries, apples, pears, plums and peaches are just a few of the locally grown ingredients that find their way onto the dinner plates of Green Mountain Trail hikers.

-Hikers frequently ask for the recipes of the dishes served on the trail so we figure we?re on the right track!
-Some of the favourites are: melanzane, slow-cooked lamb shanks, fresh herbed fish poached in Sauvignon blanc, and berry pavlova.
+Hikers frequently ask for the recipes of the dishes served on the trail, so we figure we’re on the right track!
+Some of the favourites are melanzane parmigiana, slow-cooked lamb shanks, fresh herbed fish poached in Sauvignon Blanc, and berry pavlova.

 Duiker and Grysbok may be seen on the lower mountain slopes while secretive Mountain Leopard and Caracal slip by unseen or by night leaving their tracks along the trail.